KlipperScreen/KlipperScreen/docs/Configuration.md

 printer is idle.
 The __print menu is accessible from the printing status page.

 !!! info
-    A predefined set of menus is already provided and it's recommended to be used
+    A predefined set of menus is already provided

 A menu item is configured as follows:
 ```{ .ini .no-copy }